rhburt/escapepod/README.md

 ### Security Model

 Each level runs under its own unprivileged user (`level1` through `level10`, UIDs 1001–1010) with its own rootless Docker daemon.
 Container UID 0 (root) maps to the corresponding host user via `subuid`/`subgid`.
-When you escape a container, you land as `levelN` on the VM host — not root.
+When you escape a container, you land as `levelN` on the VM host instead of root.

-Flags live at `/flags/levelNN` on the host.
+Flags live at `/flags/levelN` on the host.
 Each flag is owned by the user you become after a successful escape, with `chmod 400`.
 Reading it gives you the SSH password to the next level.

 ```
 SSH into level1 container as root